 - Evenly fill with pie filling.
 If you have any extra save it to have as a cup of soup.

 - Top with second crust and pinch edges.
 Cut slits for venting.

 - Bake at 350 degrees for about 45-60 minutes or wrap and freeze.
-When frozen bake straight from freezer without defrosting for 60-80 minutes or until crust is golden and filling is bubbling. ***Place a baking sheet on the rack below the pie to help catch any filling that may bubble over!
+When frozen bake straight from freezer without defrosting for 60-80 minutes or until crust is golden brown and filling is bubbling. ***Place a baking sheet on the rack below the pie to help catch any filling that may bubble over!

 - Serve and enjoy!